 The COVID-19 crisis has impacted the health and well-being of people and communities throughout Southeastern Michigan.
 Nonprofit organizations, local businesses and government agencies quickly mobilized to support workers and families during this unprecedented time.
 But the need is great and will continue to grow, and our traditional support systems are already struggling to keep up with demand.

-That’s why we’re asking Congress to provide much needed support for Michigan families, communities and service organizations.
+We’re asking Congress to provide much-needed support for Michigan families, communities and service organizations.
 Please join us in urging Congress to take immediate action to expand food access, increase financial stability for households, increase funding for 2-1-1 and support state and local governments and nonprofit organizations.

 - Increase the Supplemental Nutrition Assistance Program (SNAP) maximum benefit by 15 percent and expand the pandemic Electronic Benefit Transfer (EBT) to help ensure all households in Michigan can continue to put food on the table

 - Make additional investments in unemployment insurance so people who are out of work due to the pandemic don’t have to worry about losing their homes or being able to put food on the table.

 - Expand the Earned Income Tax Credit and Child Tax Credit so households can keep more of their hard-earned money during this crisis.

 - Extend the eviction moratorium so families who are being impacted by this crisis can stay in their homes, preventing massive increases in homelessness throughout the country and reducing the spread of COVID-19.

 - Provide an emergency appropriation of $150 million to 2-1-1 nationally so households in need throughout the country can continue to be connected to the vital services they rely on to get by.